compiler-research/CppInterOp/docs/UsingCppInterOp.rst

 CppInterOp API Dispatch Mechanism
 ==============================
-The standard way of using CppInterOp as a library is to link against the `clangCppInterOp` target at compile time.
+The standard way of using CppInterOp as a library is to link against the `CppInterOp` target at compile time.
 However, CppInterOp also supports an API dispatch mechanism that allows clients to load the shared library at runtime in `RTLD_LOCAL` mode.
 This alternate approach is particularly useful in scenarios where CppInterOp is loaded dynamically alongside other tools/libraries/packages that also rely on LLVM.
 With cppyy, importing tools like `numba` or `pygame` that come bundled with a statically linked copy of LLVM,